 Impact

-The vulnerability is a resource exhaustion flaw in the Linux kernel’s SMB server (ksmbd), identified as CWE-911.
+The vulnerability is a resource exhaustion flaw in the Linux kernel’s SMB server (ksmbd), identified as CWE-911 and CWE-401.
 When a transport allocation fails during a new connection, the active connection counter is incremented but never decremented, causing that slot to be permanently lost.
 Repeated failures eventually exhaust the connection pool, after which every subsequent connection, including legitimate ones, is rejected with a “Limit the maximum number of connections” error, leading to a denial‑of‑service of the SMB service until the kernel module is reloaded or the system rebooted.

 Affected Systems